Man from the South: Alfred Hitchcock Presents (1960 episode)

-This short story was filmed as a 1960 episode of Alfred Hitchcock Presents titled "Man from the South", with a teleplay by William Fay and directed by Norman Lloyd.
-The episode stars Steve McQueen as the reluctant young gambler, Peter Lorre as Carlos, the man who bets his car, and Neile Adams (McQueen's real-life wife) as a ravishing young woman McQueen's character meets.
-The story takes place in Las Vegas, Nevada.
+"Man from the South" was adapted as a 1960 episode of Alfred Hitchcock Presents with the same title, directed by Norman Lloyd from a teleplay by William Fay.
+Set in Las Vegas, the episode stars Steve McQueen as the gambler, Peter Lorre as Carlos, and McQueen's then-wife Neile Adams as a young woman McQueen's character tries to impress.
 The car itself is merely described as a convertible.
 Although the mysterious woman who abruptly storms in is wearing gloves, her index, middle, and ring fingers are missing.
-In this adaptation, as part of the dramatic denouement after the woman appears and effectively aborts the bet, the gambler (McQueen) tries to relieve the stress of the young woman (Adams) by lighting her cigarette.
-The lighter fails to start when flicked for this, a sly indicator of how narrowly the gambler avoided losing the bet as well as his finger.
+In this adaptation, as part of the dramatic denouement after Carlos's wife ends the bet, the gambler tries to relieve the stress of the young woman by lighting her cigarette; the lighter fails to ignite, a sly indicator of how narrowly he avoided losing.